It’s snowing… AGAIN.

 There are plenty of tools to make icy roads safer to drive on with Winter Driving, but there’s always a risk of skidding on the ice.
 Here’s what to do in a skid:

 - Depress the clutch quickly (if equipped)

 - Steer and counter-steer until the car straightens out

 Safe Travels Everyone, From your friends at SportsCare Physical Therapy!

-If you sustain any injuries, from slipping on ice, automotive accidents, back pain from Shoveling feel free to contact us to set up an Evaluation so we can get you moving again!
+If you sustain any injuries, from slipping on ice, automotive accidents, or back pain from shoveling, feel free to contact us to set up an evaluation so we can get you moving again!